buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpace.md

 ![spatial structure](../../../../figures/ifcspace-spatialstructure.png)

-Figure 1 &mdash; Space composition
+Figure 1 — Space composition

 The following guidelines should apply for using the _Name_, _Description_, _LongName_ and _ObjectType_ attributes.